oXis/DoublePulsarPayload/README.md

 At the end of execution, the shellcode Free and Zero the loaded DLL, the compressed DLL and also it's own memory up to a certain offset to allow graceful return.

-ExtractShellcode requires `lzo.lib`, so grab a copy of LZO and compile it.
-Then change `#include "../../lzo-2.06/include/lzo/lzo1z.h"` and `#pragma comment(lib, "../Release/lzo-2.06.lib")` to the correct location.
+ExtractShellcode requires `lzo.a`, so grab a copy of LZO and compile it.
+Then copy `liblzo2.a` from `lzo-2.10/src/.libs` and put it into `ExtractShellcode/`

-Got to [www.oberhumer.com/opensource/lzo/download](https://www.oberhumer.com/opensource/lzo/download/) or click [LZO 2.06 download](https://www.oberhumer.com/opensource/lzo/download/lzo-2.06.tar.gz)
+Got to [www.oberhumer.com/opensource/lzo/download](https://www.oberhumer.com/opensource/lzo/download/) or click [LZO 2.10 download](https://www.oberhumer.com/opensource/lzo/download/lzo-2.10.tar.gz)

 Run this command to extract the shellcode.
-`.\ExtractShellcode.exe ..\..\DoublePulsarShellcode\map.txt ..\..\RunShellcode\shellcode.h`

-`shellcode.bin` contains raw shellcode bytes.
+`./ExtractShellcode -bin ../MyMessageBox/MyMessageBox.dll -shellcode ../DoublePulsarShellcode/shellcode.bin -ord 1`

 ## Helper
 Contains headers for the shellcode and also print hash of WinAPI functions